rhempel/growrepo/README.md

 ### Create Folder Structure For Each Local Respository

-For `ev3dev` development, we're going to create two repositories, one for the `ev3dev.org` packages and another for the standard Debian packages.
+For `ev3dev` development, we're going to create a bunch of repositories.
-You can guess that to make things easy, the repository names will be exactly the same as the `farms` that we grow the `crops` in.
+Some are for the `ev3dev.org` packages that we'll assemble and put on the SD card for the EV3, and the rest are for setting up the ev3dev developmnent machine.
+The name of the repository is specified in the corresponding farm's `conf` file.

 These repositories will live in the `/srv/reprepro` folder, and to extend the farm metaphor just a bit further, we're going to call